Last updated: May 1, 2026

 Frequently Asked Questions

-What license do I need to run an HVAC business in Hawaii?
+Do I need a state license to do HVAC work in Hawaii?

 More Hawaii Business Guides